practicajs/practica/README.md

 📗 **[Full features list - 100+ more](https://practica.io/features)**

+# The people behind this project

-# Steering committee
+## Steering committee

 Practica is a community-driven open-source project.
 It's being led voluntarily by engineers from many companies.
 On top of this, these companies below which are keen to great engineeting practices chose to let their engineers contribute massively and push this project firmly 💚

 ![Autodesk](/docs/images/autodesk.png)

+A Nasdaq 100 company, world-leader in design software

 ![Cox2m](/docs/images/cox2m.png)

-# The people behind this
+Leader IoT provider, part of 'Cox Communication', 3rd largest US cable company

 ## Core team

-Images of core team soon
+Let's put our pictures here really soon

 # Partners